elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-lighting-and-composition-play-a-role-in-baroque-art.md

 url: /learn/education-studies/questions/how-do-lighting-and-composition-play-a-role-in-baroque-art
 score: -1.0
 related_article1:
-    id: 166528
+    id: 166525
-    title: What is the role of the artist in expressing artistic intention and subject matter?
+    title: >-
+        How does historical context influence art interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
+    url: /learn/education-studies/questions/how-does-historical-context-influence-art-interpretation
 related_article2:
-    id: 166532
+    id: 166524
-    title: How have key art movements evolved over time, and what influences have shaped them?
+    title: >-
+        What techniques are commonly used in visual analysis for art criticism?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-have-key-art-movements-evolved-over-time-and-what-influences-have-shaped-them
+    url: /learn/education-studies/questions/what-techniques-are-commonly-used-in-visual-analysis-for-art-criticism
 related_article3:
-    id: 166527
+    id: 166529
-    title: In what ways does Modern Art serve as a form of social commentary?
+    title: >-
+        How does art function as a commentary on society and culture?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-does-modern-art-serve-as-a-form-of-social-commentary
+    url: /learn/education-studies/questions/how-does-art-function-as-a-commentary-on-society-and-culture
 related_article4:
-    id: 166516
+    id: 166532
-    title: What are the main characteristics of Baroque Art, and how do they reflect the historical context of the time?
+    title: >-
+        How have key art movements evolved over time, and what influences have shaped them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-baroque-art-and-how-do-they-reflect-the-historical-context-of-the-time
+    url: /learn/education-studies/questions/how-have-key-art-movements-evolved-over-time-and-what-influences-have-shaped-them
 related_article5:
-    id: 166515
+    id: 166520
-    title: How did historical context influence the development of Modern Art?
+    title: >-
+        Who are some key artists associated with Modernism, and what were their influences?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-historical-context-influence-the-development-of-modern-art
+    url: /learn/education-studies/questions/who-are-some-key-artists-associated-with-modernism-and-what-were-their-influences
 ---

 &nbsp;